AKROGIS/Misc_Scripts/Readme.md

 Most of the scripts were written for python 2.7 and may not work correctly with python 3.x

+## copyfiles.py

+A script to read a list of zip files from a CSV; copy the zip files to a local folder, and unzip the files into a folder structure based on attributes of the record in the CSV.
+This script is specific to a data publishing request by DENA and the CSV file they provided, but it could easily be adapted to a similar problem.

 ## Creating Quadrat Corners

 A python script for Sarah Venator that reads records in a CSV with 3D